 (#13478)The Common Info Length subfield indicates the number of octets in the Common Info field, including one octet for the Common Info Length subfield.

-The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Reconfiguration Multi-Link element is affiliated.
+The MLD MAC Address subfield specifies the MAC Address of the MLD with which the (#11520)reporting STA transmitting the Reconfiguration Multi-Link element is affiliated (#11520)or the MAC Address of the MLD with which the reported STA in the nontransmitted BSSID profile of the Multiple BSSID element is affiliated when the Reconfiguration Multi-Link element is carried within the nontransmitted BSSID profile of a Multiple BSSID element as per 35.3.6.2.2 (Removing affiliated APs).

 One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)).